 Why?
 Because early on, people don’t really care about your features and your pricing.
 They care about the problems that you can solve for them.
 “What in it for me?”

-Early on, until you’ve built up trusted advisor status -- until you’ve been seen as an educational resource, you really don’t want to go to a pricing conversation.
+Early on, until you’ve built up trusted advisor status and been seen as an educational resource, you really don’t want to go to a pricing conversation.

 So a lot of what this comes down to is:

-If you’re just focused on pricing sure that’s a product management issue.
-That’s an operations issue including tracking time and tracking profitability.
-It’s definitely something to be considered, but if that’s your primary go to market strategy – if that’s what your marketing funnel and your sales funnel is all about – you’re missing most of the opportunity to be able to capture the true value about what it is that you do.
+If you’re just focused on pricing, sure, that’s a product management issue.
+That’s an operations issue, including tracking time and tracking profitability.
+It’s definitely something to be considered, but if that’s your primary go-to-market strategy – if that’s what your marketing funnel and your sales funnel is all about – you’re missing most of the opportunity to be able to capture the true value of what it is that you do.